byu-cpe/ecen192/_labs/Y-Board_Introduction.md

 - `if (value >= 50){<do something>} else {<do something else>}`

 <br>

-Try out this example under `potentiometer_exploration()`, and don't forget to uncomment this function under the main function.
+Try out this example under `void potentiometer_exploration()`, and don't forget to uncomment this function under the main function.

 ```
 while(true){
     int value = Yboard.get_knob() * 255/100;